IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 because it would reduce the sharing available in bulk Bloom filter lookups (looking up N keys in M filters).
 The Bloom filter lookup is a performance sensitive part of the overall database implementation.

+In the Cardano context, a downside of a per-session (and thus per-node) Bloom filter salt is that it may interact poorly with sharing of pre-created databases.
+While it will work to copy a whole database session (since this includes the salt), it means the salt is then shared between the nodes.
+If SPOs share databases widely with each other (to avoid syning the entire chain), then the salt diversity is lost.
+This would be especially acute with Mithril which shares a single copy of the database.
+It may be necesary for proper Mithril support to add a re-salting operation, and to perform this re-salting operation after cloning a Mithril snapshot.
+Re-salting would involve re-creating the Bloom filter for each table run, which involves reading each run and inserting into a new Bloom filter, and writing out the new Bloom filter.
+This would of course be additional development work, but the infrastructure needed is present already.